mapbox/logbt/readme.md

 With AWS, the ECS [container definition](http://docs.aws.amazon.com/AmazonECS/latest/developerguide/task_definition_parameters.html#container_definition_security) is how you ask for `privileged` runs.

-The `logbt --setup` command does not work on some CI systems like https://circleci.com (neither on the host or in the container).
-This is because on circleci `/proc/sys/kernel/core_pattern` is read-only on the host (perhaps because the host machine is actually a docker container).
-It appears that to run in `--privileged` you need to be an [enterprise customer](https://github.com/circleci/image-builder/#ubuntu-1404-xxl-enterprise).
+The `logbt --setup` command may not work on some CI systems unless you have permissions to modify the kernal pattern or if the kernal pattern is already set up to match logbt expectations.

-Running `logbt` on travis works great with ["sudo-enabled" machines](https://docs.travis-ci.com/user/ci-environment/#Virtualization-environments).
-These machines allow you to run `sudo logbt --setup` on the host or run `logbt --setup` in a `privileged` container.
-However similar to circleci the `logbt --setup` command does not work on https://travis-ci.org "container-based" (aka `sudo:false`) machines.

 One other alternative to running `--privileged` is mounting a writable /proc directory like: